davidesciotti/Spaceborne/docs/source/IO.rst

    [in]  cov_g_2d.ndim
    [out] 2

-The probes present in eqch of these 2D arrays will instead depend on the probes selected in the ``probe_selection`` section.
+The probes present in each of these 2D arrays will instead depend on the probes selected in the ``probe_selection`` section.
 The order along the diagonal will always follow the one in the config file (i.e.: LLLL, then GLGL, then GGGG for harmonic space; xip, xim, \gamma_t and w for real space).